 Eating and drinking

 There are three local pubs within 3 miles, one of which is about a half hour walk along country lanes.
 All three pubs serve excellent food; as we can testify.
-One of them (The Polgooth Inn) does allow dogs in most of its areas.
+Two of them (The Polgooth Inn and The Hewas Inn) are dog friendly.

 Other dog-friendly pubs are detailed in our dog-friendly map.

-Take away services are also available, and some will deliver to our doorstep (details in your guest guide provided in the hut).
+Take away food services are also available, and some will deliver to our doorstep (details in your guest guide provided in the hut).